donejs/donejs/tutorials/getstarted/creating.md

 ### The Recipe Fixture

-[can.fixture Fixtures] intercept Ajax requests and simulate the response.
+[can.fixture Fixtures] intercept AJAX requests and simulate the response.
 They enable you to start work on the front end without a ready server.